Kite Skiing On Snow Or Ice:

-- Launch the kite (if you are on ice, use the edge of your skis to stop yourself from getting dragged downwind).
+- Launch the kite (if you are on the ice, use the edge of your skis to stop yourself from getting dragged downwind).
 If you are using a closed-cell foil, make sure you maintain the tension on the front lines to let the wind fill the kite for approximately 60 seconds before launching.

 - Dive the kite in the direction where you want to go.
 You may have to point your skis downwind or in a broad-reach direction first and then turn upwind once you have gathered enough speed.

 - Put the kite down on snow, leading edge toward the wind, one tip of the kite is on the snow the other tip is in the air.
 The kite looks like a vertical “C” with the leading edge facing the wind.

 - Fold the kite tip and put enough snow on it to keep it from moving around.

-- Get in you binding now.
+- Get in your binding now.

 - Hold the control bar and position yourself such that the kite is at the wind window edge respective to your position (the kite is either 85 degrees to the left or the right of you with its leading-edge facing the wind).

 - If you use a 4 line inflatable, adjust your trim strap to put the kite in a depowered mode.

 - Attach the safety leash to your wrist or harness.

-- Pull on the control bar and the line nearest to the ground to unfold the tip and release the kite from the snow.
+- Put on the control bar and the line nearest to the ground to unfold the tip and release the kite from the snow.

 - Pull the top line (the line farthest from the ground) to move the kite up.

 - Adjust the trim strap to power up your kite.

 - Dive the kite in the direction where you want to go.
-You may have to point your skis down wind or in a broad reach direction first and then turn upwind once you have gathered enough speed.
+You may have to point your skis downwind or in a broad reach direction first and then turn upwind once you have gathered enough speed.

 - Use the same launching method as traditional inflatable

-- anchor the chicken loop to a heavy object (your skis, snowboard, kiteboard or a heavy bag of sand).
+- anchor the chicken loop to a heavy object (your skis, snowboard, kiteboard, or a heavy bag of sand).

-Go to the kite and launch it at the edge of the wind window.
+- Go to the kite and launch it at the edge of the wind window.
 The kite will just hover there with little or no pull.

-Go back to the control bar and attach the
+- Go back to the control bar and attach the safety leash if needed.

-Attach the chicken loop to you harness.
+- Attach the chicken loop to your harness.

-Get in your binding.
+- Get in your binding.

-Drive the kite in the direction where you want to go.
+- Drive the kite in the direction where you want to go.

-How To Get Going?
+Kite Skiing Lesson - How To Get Started

 - Similar to kitesurfing, if you have enough power to get going, simply lock your kite at 30 – 60 degrees in the forward-moving direction.

 - If you don’t have enough power, move your kite in a sine wave pattern to get going.

 - To turn the skis upwind, edge harder and put more pressure on the down-wind ski

 - To turn the skis downwind, flatten the skis

 It’s best to keep a wide stance between your feet for maximum stability at speed.
 Keep most of the edging pressure on your downwind ski for ease of control.
 If your downwind leg gets tired, you can temporarily shift the pressure to the upwind ski.

 If the snow/ice condition is good, you can have a narrower stance and keep pressure on both skis (60% on downwind ski and %40 on upwind ski) to go faster.
 Click here to view the video of a fast reach.

 As oppose to downhill skiing where you keep most of the pressure at the ball of your feet, in kite-skiing, you should keep the pressure at the middle of your feet for more balance and control.
-In lots of powder snow, you need to sit back slightly to let your skis float near the
+In lots of powder snow, you need to sit back slightly to let your skis float near the surface to go faster.

-How To Jibe?
+How To Jibe When Kite-Skiing?

 - Move the kite upward and flatten your skis to move downwind.

 - It’s best to keep a slight “stem” formation (or the pizza slice formation) of your skis while moving downwind such that you can change the edge of your skis easier.

 - Dive the kite in the other direction.